vneelix/raycasting/README.md

 # Simple raycasting
-The rendering of the walls is represented by lines in the plane with with different textures and colors.\
+The rendering of the walls is represented by lines in the plane with different textures and colors.\
+Ceil and floor with different textures and colors.\
 Project based on SDL2 SDL2_image libraries, check whether the libraries is available on your system.

 <figure>